technoguy3105/SunFlow/README.md

 Data
 ----

-Some of the examples use data which can be found inside the folder 'data'.
+Some of the examples use data which are inside the folder 'data'.

 Installation
 ------------

 To install SunFlow on your computer, press 'Clone or download' on SunFlow's Repository site and choose the 'Download ZIP' option.
-Then SunFlow will be copied into a folder 'SunFlow' in your download directory, containing the complete repository.
-To proceed further, read the guide in the folder 'lib'.
+Then SunFlow will be copied into a folder 'SunFlow' or zip inside your download directory, containing the complete SunFlow repository.
+To proceed further, read the installation guide of folder 'lib'.